 9 Ways to Celebrate Valentine’s Day with Tweens and Teens

 One: Small gift – You don’t need to spend a lot of money for Valentine’s Day.
 A favorite candy or a fun small gift is perfect.
-I shared a few ideas for Valentine’s Day gifts for teen boys – it doesn’t need to be anything big but I still enjoy surprising my son with small gifts for holidays throughout the year.
+I shared a few ideas for Valentine’s Day gifts for tweens and teens – it doesn’t need to be anything big but I still enjoy surprising my son with small gifts for holidays throughout the year.

-Two: Valentine’s Day countdown – Doing a ’14 reasons I love you countdown’ is one of my favorites – teen years are hard and I think this is a great way to remind kids that they’re special and loved.
+Two: Valentine’s Day countdown – Doing a 14 Things I Love About You countdown is one of my favorites – the teen years are hard and I think this is a great way to remind kids that they’re special and loved.

-Three: Heart Attack – Cut out paper hearts and cover their bedroom door for a Valentine’s Day Heart Attack.
+Three: Give your teens a Heart Attack – Cut out paper hearts and cover their bedroom door for a Valentine’s Day Heart Attack.
 Easy and inexpensive.

-Four – Decorate – This isn’t a holiday to go all out, be adding a few Valentine’s themed decor to your home makes it fun and festive.
+Four – Decorate your home – This isn’t a holiday to go all out, be adding a few Valentine’s Day-themed decor to your home makes it fun and festive.

 Use a pancake dispenser to make easy heart-shaped pancakes.
 For an extra touch, tint the batter pink with red food coloring.
-Add whipped cream and heart-shaped sprinkles on top along with red berries.
-Or use a heart-shaped waffle-maker if you have one.
-Waffles or pancakes…which tastes better?
-Depends on the day for me, lol.
+Add whipped cream and heart-shaped sprinkles on top along with a few red berries.
+Or use a heart-shaped waffle maker. for easy heart waffles.

-Add an extra touch to donuts with pink and red donut glaze icing.
+Donuts instead?
+Check your local donut shops for Valentine’s Day-themed donuts.
+If they only have plain, it’s easy to add an extra touch to donuts with pink and red donut glaze icing.
 Add sprinkles for even more fun.
-Same technique as the graduation donuts I made, just change up the colors in this tutorial.
+Use the same recipe from my graduation donut tutorial but change up the colors to pink and red.
 Or make your donuts at home with a donut maker.

 Six – Heart-shaped pizza dinner – We love to make pizza together as a family.
 For Valentine’s Day, it’s fun and super easy to make a heart-shaped pizza.
 We buy pre-made pizza dough from Trader Joe’s and all of our favorite toppings and we’re all set for a fun evening.
 Have each person make their own personal-sized pizza and judge who did it best with a fun prize.
 Teens can be competitive especially when there’s a reward involved.

-Seven: History and Meaning behind Valentine’s Day – Holidays have become so commercialized as it’s easy to just get wrapped up in buying gifts for holidays.
+Seven: Explore the History and Meaning behind Valentine’s Day – Holidays have become so commercialized as it’s easy just to get wrapped up in buying gifts for holidays.
 But there’s much more to a holiday than what gift you are getting someone.
 Ask your kids to research the history and meaning behind Valentine’s Day.
 Find out how the holiday is celebrated in other countries.
-Have everyone share while the family is together at dinner – teens will love it if you give them a reason to use their phones during dinner.
+Have everyone share their quick research while the family is together at dinner – teens will love it if you give them a reason to use their phones during dinner.

 Eight: Dessert.
 Again, a way to win over teens is with food.
-Chocolate fondue, a heart-shaped pazookie, or Valentine’s Day s’mores are a few fun options.
+Chocolate fondue, a heart-shaped pazookie, or Chocolate dipped strawberries are a few fun options.

-Nine: Help your teen host their date for a fancy Valentine’s Day dinner.
+Nine: Help your teen host their Valentine for a fancy Valentine’s Day dinner date at home.
 Does your teenager have someone they’ve been dating for a while?
 Help them to host their date for a fancy dinner at home.
 Set the dining table with fancy linens, china, and candles.
-Help your kid cook dinner for two (and then disappear so you’re not in the way).
+Help your kid cook dinner for two (and then disappear to another room so you’re not in the way).

 What are you doing for your tweens and teens this year?
 We’d love to hear.
 Leave a comment or post a photo to social and tag @sweetshoppemom.
 We might even share it.